enact-it/hands-on-aws-cdk-python-exercises/01-my-first-stack/starter/README.md

-# Exercise 01 - my first stack - initializing a new stack
+# Lab 01 - my first stack - initializing a new stack

 1. Initialize the app: